dart-lang/site-www/src/language/pattern-types.md

 In the first case, the logical-and pattern `y && z` evaluates first because logical-and patterns have higher precedence than logical-or.
-If you enclose the logical-or pattern in parentheses in the next case, the pattern evaluates first.
-This results in a different match.
+In the next case, the logical-or pattern is parenthesized.
+It evaluates first, which results in a different match.

 ## List